LucHermitte/local_vimrc/README.md

 ```

 If you really want to stick with dependencies unware plugins that cannot
-support subversion repositories like Vundle, you can install alerque's mirror
+support subversion repositories like Vundle, you can install vim-scripts' mirror
 of lh-vim-lib on github.

 ```vim